shinesli/AEM/README.md

-# XMR-Stak-NVIDIA - Monero mining software
+# AEON-Stak-NVIDIA - Aeon mining software

-XMR-Stak is a universal Stratum pool miner.
-This is the NVIDIA GPU mining version; there is also an [AMD GPU version](https://github.com/fireice-uk/xmr-stak-amd), and a [CPU version](https://github.com/fireice-uk/xmr-stak-cpu).
+AEON-Stak is a universal Stratum pool miner.
+This is the NVIDIA GPU mining version; there is also an [AMD GPU version](https://github.com/shyba/aeon-stak-amd), and a [CPU version](https://github.com/shyba/aeon-stak-cpu).

 ## HTML reports